obs-gh-chrismilton/LoadGen/README.md

 - **Fault Simulation**: Set thresholds to generate more critical errors and observe how your system responds to simulated faults.

+- **Geolocation Variation**: Although the script uses fixed geolocation data per host, modifying this in `config.json` to simulate different locations can help in testing location-based behaviors.

 By adjusting these settings and parameters in `config.json`, you can tailor the simulation to fit a wide range of testing and monitoring needs, making the script a versatile tool for demonstrating and testing the capabilities of the Observe platform.